 - When you're done here, go to Chapter 2, the Quick Startup Guide.
-This is bare bones stuff including physical I/O, routing the audio within Omnia.7, setting levels, and picking a preset. - Read Chapter 26, the FAQ section.
+This is bare bones stuff including physical I/O, routing the audio within Omnia.7, setting levels, and picking a preset. - Read Chapter 18, the FAQ section.
 Most users have the same or similar questions.
 We've attempted to answer those here. - Read Chapter 3, General Processing Advice, especially if you don't consider yourself to be a processing expert.
 It's a short chapter but has non-technical, non-product-specific tips that will serve as a good foundation as you adjust your sound.
 This is also good reading for your Program Director, General Manager, or anyone else who may have a say in the overall sound of the station.
-We encourage you to share it with them. - Read Chapters 4 and 5 they'll get you familiar with using the controls and reading the meters. - Read Chapter 9, Processing for FM, and pick which adjustment mode you'd like to start with, then venture on to the chapter for that mode. - Glance through Chapter 22, the System menu, or just poke around the System menu on the front panel just to get an idea of what's there.
+We encourage you to share it with them. - ◆ Read Chapters 4 and 6 they'll get you familiar with using the controls and reading the meters. - Glance through Chapter 16, the System menu, or just poke around the System menu on the front panel just to get an idea of what's there.
 These tend to be high-level, global, set-and-forget items.

-Chapter 1 The Omnia.7 Story
+1 The Omnia.7 Story